Whether you’re vegan or just lactose intolerant, heavy cream might not be an option for your diet when cooking.

 This is an option if you don’t need to whip up your vegan heavy cream, and uses the most common ingredients.
 It’s more like a light cream than a heavy one though, and better in soup than any baked goods.

-You start with any non-dairy milk, and then add cornstarch to it to thicken it up.
+You start with any dairy free milk (e.g. almond milk or cashew milk), and then add cornstarch to it to thicken it up.

 If you need 1 cup of heavy cream, start with 1 cup of non-dairy milk, then add cornstarch to it and mix as you add.
 In general, you’ll need about 2 tablespoons of cornstarch per cup of milk.

 Vegan Cashew Heavy Cream

-The final lactose free cream substitute is a nut-based option.
+The final lactose free cashew cream substitute is a nut-based option.

 This one will take a bit of extra work, and you won’t be able to buy it anywhere that I know of.

-It won’t whip great, but is another option for general cooking.
+While cashew cream won’t whip up well, it is another option for general cooking.
 Here’s the recipe.

-So far, these have been the best heavy cream alternatives I’ve found that fit a vegan diet.
+So far, these have been the best vegan substitutes for heavy cream I’ve found that fit a vegan diet.
 If you try any of these, let me know how it went in a comment below.